Insurers told to prepare recovery plans within 12 months

 The regulator received pushback from some insurers in recent months on its plans to introduce a recovery regime for the industry, with a number drawing attention to the fact that the Central Bank is moving ahead of developments across the wider European Union.

-However, the bank said: “Effective recovery planning is a priority for the Central Bank.
+However, the Central Bank said: “Effective recovery planning is a priority for the Central Bank.
 As with other member states, such as France, Germany, Denmark and the Netherlands, the Central Bank wishes to introduce a recovery regime as early as possible notwithstanding if it is ahead of any EU-wide framework.”

 The Central Bank said that while a recovery plan will improve insurer’s ability to respond to severe stress, it does not eliminate the possibility of failure.
 “However, a well-developed recovery plan should also facilitate the transition into resolution (administration or liquidation) where required,” it said.